Stop telling these 7 lies to your doctor

 "All should be openly and fully disclosed," he said.
 "No piece of medical history is too trivial to mention."

 "People tend to underestimate food consumption.
-We all do," said Dr. Christine Santori, RD, program manager for the Center for Weight Management at Syosset Hospital.
+We all do," said Christine Santori, a registered dietician and program manager for the Center for Weight Management at Syosset Hospital.

 Those who are trying to focus on their nutrition may disregard what they take in from smoothies, alcohol and other beverages, said Santori.